-The report is passed back to you, so you have a record of the check.
+The report is passed back to you, so you have a record of the verification.
 The verified ID is also digitally held on Homelet’s secure system for the duration of your tenancy, and 12 months afterwards, in accordance with legislation.

 If required, Urban.co.uk will carry out further checks on tenants who have a time limited right to rent in the UK, or will notify the Home Office of any individuals who are not eligible to reside in the country.